MarcStan/email-relay/Readme.md

 Note that this works because myprivateemail@me.com is configured as the owner and is the only one allowed to send emails in the name of the domain.

 If you (or someone else) attempts to send an email in the above format to the domain (from another address) a warning will be sent to the registered owner (myprivateemail@me.com) and **no** email is sent to the requested recipient.

+## Responding to emails

+Similar to Sending mail.

+Context:

+* Your domain is example.com and someone sent an email to contact@example.com with subject `Inquiry`
+* You have setup this function to relay emails to myprivatemail@me.com and received said email with subject `Relay for user@foobar.com: Inquiry`
+* `SendAsDomain` must be set to true to allow responding in the name of the domain

+You simply respond to the email (response will be sent to contact@example.com).

+Note that some email programs will change the subject to `Re: Relay for user@foobar.com: Inquiry` (or any other known response prefix); this will be parsed correctly regardless.

+Outcome:

+Because you are sending as the configured owner (`RelayTargetEmail`), `SendAsDomain` is true and the subject is in the correct format, an email is sent from contact@example.com to user@foobar.com with either subject `Re: Inquiry` or `Inquiry` (depending on whether your email program added the `Re:` or not).

+If the user respons to the email again, the `Re:` will be split yet again and you will receive a response email from contact@example.com with subject `Re: Relay for user@foobar.com: Inquiry`.